Canine Physiotherapy Cornwall | Dog Rehab & Mobility Treatment | Kirsten Vet Physio

 Packages are valid for 12–16 weeks depending on condition, giving your dog the full recovery window.

-Insurance friendly — you pay Kirsten directly and then claim back through your pet insurance provider.
+Insurance friendly — you pay me directly and claim back through your pet insurance provider.

 Ready to Help Your Dog?